 Legal implications of new legislation

-- You have been married for at least 5 years
+- Having been married for at least 5 years.

 Only altruistic or unpaid surrogacy is allowed.
 Moreover, the surrogate must be a close family member.

 The Prime Minister of India, Narendra Modi, is totally opposed to commercial surrogacy, especially if it becomes a business based in the exploitation of women.
-This is the reason why the new law came into force back in 2016.
+This is the reason why the new law came into forc.

-The ultimate goal of the Surrogacy (Regulation) Bill, 2016 is to stop India from becoming the “headquarters” of the global surrogacy market, and to erradicate the so-called Indian baby farms.
+The ultimate goal of the Surrogacy (Regulation) Billis to stop India from becoming the "headquarters" of the global surrogacy market, and to erradicate the so-called Indian baby farms.
 Other countries in a similar situation, such as Thailand, have made amendments to their surrogacy law in order to stop this phenomenon as well.

 Becoming a surrogate in India